The latest updates for the 2021 season can be found in our article

 Overview of 2020 protection measures

-The Canadian authorities also provide a useful interactive map on the latest right whale observations and we encourage ships’ crews to report all whale sightings or incidents, thereby contributing to keeping the map up-to-date.
+The Canadian authorities also provide a useful interactive map on the latest right whale observations and we encourage vessels’ crews to report all whale sightings or incidents, thereby contributing to keeping the map up-to-date.

 Slow down for right whales in the US too